Link building from a holistic SEO perspective

 How does a link help your page to rank well?

-Let’s first discuss why link building is important for SEO.
-A link to your site helps in its ranking in four ways:
+First, let’s discuss why link building is important for SEO.
+A link to your site helps its ranking in four ways:

 - It adds value to the receiving page, allowing it to improve its visibility in the search engines.

 - It adds value to the entire receiving domain, allowing each page on that domain to improve its rank ever so slightly.

-- The anchor text of the link and the surrounding copy is an indication to the search engine of the topic of the website and more specifically the receiving page.
+- The anchor text of the link and the surrounding copy indicates the website’s topic to the search engine and more specifically the receiving page.

 - And obviously, people click on links, resulting in so-called direct traffic.

 The value of a link for the receiving page is determined in part by the topic of the page the link is on.
 A link from a page with the same topic as the receiving page is of more value than a link from a page about an entirely different topic.
-Also, a link from within an article is worth way more than a link from a sidebar or a footer.
-And, in general, the more links there are on a page, the less each individual link is worth.
+Also, a link from an article is worth way more than a link from a sidebar or a footer.
+In general, the more links there are on a page, the less each individual link is worth.